-- 1. Pre-natal developmental toxicity study (Annex IX, Section 8.7.2.; test method: OECD TG 414) in a first species (rat or rabbit), oral route either with the analogue substance sodium tungstate (EC no 236-743-4) or with the registered substance; - 2.
-Pre-natal developmental toxicity study (Annex X, Section 8.7.2.; test method: OECD TG 414) in a second species (rat or rabbit), oral route either with the analogue substance sodium tungstate (EC no 236-743-4) or with the registered substance;
+1. Pre-natal developmental toxicity study (Annex IX, Section 8.7.2.; test method: OECD TG 414) in a first species (rat or rabbit), oral route either with the analogue substance sodium tungstate (EC no 236-743-4) or with the registered substance.

-You have to submit the requested information in an updated registration dossier by 5 May 2021.
+You have to submit the requested information in an updated registration dossier by 4 November 2020.
 You shall also update the chemical safety report, where relevant.
-The deadline has been set to allow for sequential testing.